Conservatives Use the Term "Liberal Elite" to Hide Their Disdain for the Working Class

 These days, Republicans' favorite attack line is that Democrats represent the "liberal elite."
 By that, they mean that liberals are part of a coastal-based intelligentsia that is out of touch with the real needs of the people they claim to empower.
 Conservatives like Tucker Carlson, and Fox News generally, have created a distorted caricature of an upper-middle-class, highly educated elite working in the media, technology, entertainment, and academia that live in gated communities.
 They seek to convince working-class Americans that this "liberal elite', is out of touch with the struggles of the working poor and middle class.

-In contrast to this caricature, Republicans have tried to convince voters that they have reformed to become the party of the blue-collar working class.
+In contrast to this caricature, Republicans have tried to persuade voters that they have reformed to become the party of the blue-collar working class.
 It's farcical, of course, but Donald Trump and his fellow travelers have pulled it off by focusing on divisive cultural war issues like critical race theory, abortion, immigration, and LGBT rights, rather than economic policies that would actually empower working Americans.
 They use the culture war issues to divert attention away from their refusal to enact policies to address the nation's growing income inequality or the needs of struggling families.

 The reality is that Republicans continue to block Democratic initiatives to increase access to higher education, hike the minimum wage, tax the wealthiest Americans, and enact policies to bring down the cost of healthcare and life-saving prescription drugs.
-The GOP's entire economic platform is built on the wacky, self-serving notion that tax cuts for the wealthy will eventually trickle down to the masses.
+The GOP's entire economic platform is built on the self-serving notion that tax cuts for the wealthy will eventually trickle down to the masses.
 As we have demonstrated before, such initiatives don't help the middle class; they simply further exacerbate income inequality.